 - 1. Stand in front of your mirror.

-- 2. Make a sad face and sympathize with yourself (your moment of grieving).
+- 2. Feel your sadness, then sympathize with yourself (your moment of grieving).

-- 3. Then, give yourself a pat on the back and get determined not to make the same mistakes this time.
+- 3. Now, get a grip and find determination not to make the same mistakes next time.

-- 4. To this end, speak with yourself frankly about the successes and fiascos of your previous exam prep.
+- 4. To this end, be frank with yourself about the successes and fiascos of your previous exam prep.

-- 5. Think what you can do to turn your previous fiascos into your future successes.
+- 5. Find out what you can do to turn your previous fiascos into your future successes.